Behaviors

 Set Timer

-The Set Timer behavior enables your assistant to perform a timed wait for a customer message and behave differently when the customer responds first vs. when the timer expires:
+The Set Timer behavior enables your agent to perform a timed wait for a customer message and behave differently when the customer responds first vs. when the timer expires:

 If the customer responds before the timer expires, the 'When the user responds' handler will execute.
 Otherwise, the 'When the timer expires' handler will execute.
 Along with Send Message and Call API behaviors, Set Timer behaviors are another way to block on user input (i.e. enter a state of rest).